sanchitdilipjain/aws-glue-databrew/docs/index.md

 **Introduction**

-- AWS Glue DataBrew is a new data preparation tool that simplify the cleansing and normalising the data to prepare it for analytics and machine learning for data analysts and data scientists
+- AWS Glue DataBrew is a new data preparation tool that simplifies the cleansing and normalizing the data to prepare it for analytics and machine learning for data analysts and data scientists
 - It provides over 250 transformations, no-code blueprint out of the box to automate the preparation tasks.
 Post the data is in good shape, we can use it for analytics and ML tasks.
-And the pricing model is also pay for what you use - no upfront commitment.
+And the pricing model is also paid for what you use - no upfront commitment.

 **Tutorial**

-- Step 1 : Prerequisite
+- Step 1: Prerequisite

-  -  Download the <a href="https://github.com/sanchitdilipjain/aws-glue-databrew/blob/main/dataset.csv">dataset</a> from this link and upload to S3 bucket
+  -  Download the <a href="https://github.com/sanchitdilipjain/aws-glue-databrew/blob/main/dataset.csv">dataset</a> from this link and upload it to the S3 bucket

   -  Download the <a href="https://github.com/sanchitdilipjain/aws-glue-databrew/blob/main/cloudformation.json">cloudformation template</a> from this link and Deploy it